gdm413229/swwmgz_m/README.md

 Current score.

 The scoring system is pretty straightforward.
-Each thing you kill (even if not an enemy) will give you points according to a quarter of its base health, rounded up to the nearest multiple of 10 and capped to 1000, plus these bonuses (in order of application):
+Each enemy you kill will give you points according to a quarter of its base health, rounded up to the nearest multiple of 10 and capped to 1000, plus some bonuses (in order of application):
  * x1.25 for an overkill (enemy received twice its base health in damage).
  * x1.5 for each combo level, up to x8 in steps of x0.5.
 Kills are considered combos if multiple enemies are killed within 5 seconds of each other.